-- Contact Academic Program Manager Mike Bernard to confirm eligibility for nonresident status. - Complete the Non-Resident Status for Whiting School form, which Mike will send to the Whiting School Academic Affairs office for review and approval. - If the Non-Resident request is denied, a student may be eligible for part-time status.
+- Contact academic staff at me-academic@jhu.edu to confirm eligibility for non-resident status. - Complete the Non-Resident Status for Whiting School form, which the academic staff will send to the Whiting School Academic Affairs office for review and approval. - If the Non-Resident request is denied, a student may be eligible for part-time status.